developer-omar/nvim/README.md

 Follow these instructions:

 - Clone this repository in ~/.config/ or make a symbolic link with `ln` .
-- You have to install nvim-cmp(coding.nvim-cmp), neotest(test.core), and [Telescope](https://www.lazyvim.org/extras/editor/telescope) (follow additional options for the telescope) with LazyExtras.
+- You have to install nvim-cmp(coding.nvim-cmp), neotest(test.core), and [telescope](https://www.lazyvim.org/extras/editor/telescope)(editor.telescope) with LazyExtras.
+Note: follow additional options for Telescope.
 - You have to install the programming languages with LazyExtras.
 - Install a formatter for using blade with treesitter.